10 of the Hardest Horror Movies to Watch as a Parent

 8. Scream (1996)

 I have fond memories of the first Scream movie!
-I was 12 when this movie was released and my friends and I watched it during a sleepover (those were awesome days!).
+My friends and I watched it during a sleepover.
+Those were awesome days!

 Terrifying stuff!